All Episodes

 We'd be below zero if it wasn't there.

-And the U.N. put out a declaration saying the sun has no effect on climate.
+And the UN put out a declaration saying the sun has no effect on climate.

-You can look that up.
+You look that up.

-U.N. issues declaration that the sun has no effect on climate.
+UN issues declaration that the sun has no effect on climate.

 I mean, it's like saying we have a declaration that oxygen is not needed for humans.

-So you're dealing with Savage-level lies.
+So you're dealing with savage-level lies.

-Like, Bill Nye the Science Guy says there are not X and Y chromosomes in his new children's show.
+Like Bill Nye, the science guy, says there are not X and Y chromosomes in his new children's show.

-Neal Zagrass Tyson says women are as strong as men.
+Niels deGrasse Tyson says women are as strong as men.

-Next he'll tell you that leprechauns are real.
+Next, he'll tell you that leprechauns are real.

-We have to say, we know you're a fraud.
+And I know you know that, but we have to say, we know you're a fraud.

 We know you're a depopulation weapon system.